 Tackling the challenges of an ageing population

-Allia is working on a collaborative project with partners in France, Holland and Belgium to find ways to help older people stay in their homes longer, safely and independently.
+Allia is part of the Seas2Grow project, a collaboration with partners in France, Holland and Belgium to find ways to help older people stay in their homes longer, safely and independently.

 The Allia research stream covers two areas:

 - Living Labs (intermediaries for user- centric innovation) and a cross-border innovation accelerator programme

 - Incorporating innovations for independent living into new build and retrofit properties

 If you or your organisation is already involved in the silver economy or with the ageing population and are interested in sharing our journey by contributing knowledge or resources, or curious about what opportunities the silver economy might offer you, please get in touch by contacting Dr Lorraine Morley, Lead Researcher Silver Economy Innovations.
 Email: Lorraine.email@example.com.

 Allia believe there are ways to look holistically at ageing and the opportunities it presents